alaskaair.com responsive redesign (2014)

 All-in-all I really couldn't have been more proud of the designers, and I feel proud of my role enabling their success.
 Below are examples of the site as designed by my team:

 The menu was significantly improved too--we made it responsive, accessible for people with visual/motor impairments, and we also made it easier to find information:

 This project also committed to making the site homepage responsive (in addition to content pages).
 This goal was met as well with significant investment in in-person and online usability testing:

-Mobile responsive homepage (phone and tablet) after
+mobile (phone and tablet): after

 In total, my team substantially updated the customer experience by 1) improving merchandising , 2) making the homepage and navigation responsive, 3) improving information discovery 4) making the site accessible for people with motor and visual impairments, 5) improving conversion rate, and 6) improving the overall customer experience.
 We also updated the overall brand style.
 The before/after comparison below demonstrates how substantial the improvements were:

 Customers responded favorably to our design work too.
 Among the positive feedback we received were tweets from existing Alaska Airlines customers, like these: